 Running your own business and making a profit can be quite the balancing act for many.
-We often hear business owners complain of how minuscule a profit they make after all the tax-cutting.
-Nobody wants to part with a major chunk of their hard earned money in the form of taxes.
+We often hear business owners complain about how minuscule a profit they make after all the tax cutting.
+Nobody wants to part with a major chunk of their hard-earned money in the form of taxes.
 This needn’t be the case!
 Let’s talk about some simple tips that can help you save money on taxes.

 As per the Income Tax Act of 1961, the buyer needs to deduct tax at the source before making any sort of payment to the seller.
 Failure to do so would result in the entire expense being deemed inadmissible thereby increasing the taxation.

 Specific businesses as mentioned under section 35AD can avail this tax saving clause.
 Businesses in the manufacturing industries in particular that purchase new machinery in a particular year can claim upto an additional 20% depreciation for that year.
 This brings down the taxable amount significantly.

 If you have a home office or use your personal phone or car for business purposes you can declare all expenses relating to it as business expenses when you file your taxes.
 You can claim any cost incurred in electricity, water, property tax, phone, driver, tolls and parking charges as a business expense and save big on these.

 While life insurance and medical insurance policies safeguard you and your family in the event of unforeseen circumstances, these are also great instruments when it comes to tax saving methods.
 A life insurance policy can be claimed under section 80C and 80D respectively.